Tariqnawaz/react-redux-covid-19/README.md

 5. Response data stored in redux store and then cloned all data to localstorge for caching.
 6. Localstorage cache data will expire in every `2 hours`, after that will load fresh data from API.
 7. Cached data used for displaying data & avoids multiple request.
-8. Google maps displays marker for all affected countries by covid-19 & user can also search single country for getting total case count.
+8. Google maps displays marker for all affected countries by covid-19 & user can also search `single country` or `ALL` for getting total case count.
 9. Charts display different statistics data.
 10. Historical chart show number of new daily cases filtered by country.